VulcanWM/smile-counter/README.md

 - Add a graph to visually track smile count over time
 - Add a "reason for smile" text input
 - Connect to social media to spread more smiles!

-Hope this helps!
-Let me know if you have any other questions.